Show All Answers

 View information on licensing food establishments

-TB skin tests are also offered at the two Tuesday immunization clinics.
+TB skin tests are also offered by appointment only on the first Tuesday of the month from 4:00 pm-5:30 pm.
 For times and fees please see TB Skin Testing Clinics.

 View information on Sharps Disposal